 The Bonaventure Program is a resource room for secondary students with learning disabilities sponsored by the Archdiocese of Philadelphia.

 Students are rostered into standard high school classes for all but one period each day.
-During this "resource period," the program teachers, all of whom are certified special education teachers, meet with the students in the Bonaventure Program.
+During this "resource period," the program teachers, all of whom are certified special education teachers (with 20+ years experience), meet with the students in the Bonaventure Program.
 Students have a full academic schedule; adaptations are developed through consultation between the program teachers and subject-area teachers.
 These adaptions are specified on each student's Individual Education Plan (I.E.P.).

 Based on individual student's needs, necessary accommodations for the learning disability (i.e., oral testing, proof-reading of reports, preferential seating, provisions of class notes, homework accommodations, etc.) will be specified on their I.E.P.
 This information is shared with each of the student's teachers.